acislab/CENTRA-website/README.md

 # US-EA CENTRA website

+## To Update Content:

+Browse the repository in github.

+1. Find the Markdown file (.md) that corresponds to the page that you wish to edit.
+2. Click on the file to view the contents.
+3. Click the "Edit" button that has an icon of a pencil on it.
+Edit the content.
+Note: The github editor will not understand the Jekyll yaml front matter or the Liquid template syntax, so you will not have WYSIWYG preview capability.
+4. When finished, click "Commit Changes" near the bottom of the page, also hopefully supplying a meaningful commit message.
+Use the default choice "Commit directly to the gh-pages branch".
+5. Wait a few moments (usually less than 15 seconds) for the content to be parsed, processed, and published before refreshing the site in your browser.

+## More Details

 Most of the content source files are written in Markdown and then processed by Jekyll.

 Markdown is simple for humans to write (no open and close tags like HTML) but has only limited formatting options.